arqueffe/crux_gym/frontend/README.md

 ### Route Discovery & Management
 - **Advanced Browsing**: Browse all climbing routes with detailed information
 - **French Grading System**: Full support for French rope climbing grades (3a through 9c with + variants)
-- **Dynamic Color System**: Grade and hold colors loaded from backend for consistent display
+- **Dynamic Color System**: Grade and hold colors loaded from backend database with hex precision for consistent display
+- **Color Utilities**: Centralized color parsing and fallback handling through `ColorUtils` class
 - **Smart Filtering**: Filter by wall section, grade, lane, route setter, and interaction status
 - **Multi-Sort Options**: Sort by date, difficulty, popularity, and more
 - **Route Creation**: Add new routes with complete details and validation